-As the ability to drive without restrictions is essential to this position, upon hire, a print-out of the employee’s DMV record is required, as is a signed agreement to participate in our DMV Pull-Program.
+As the ability to drive without restrictions is essential to this position, upon hire, a print-out of the employee’s DMV record is required.
 To ensure the new hire meets the required standards of both the position and the overall industry, fingerprinting is required.
 New employees will schedule an appointment for fingerprinting through one of our approved locations during the first week of employment.

-The wage for this position begins at $21.41 – $23.77 per hour, DOE.
+The wage for this position begins at $23.34 – $25.91 per hour, DOE.
 A benefit allotment is offered the first of the month following hire, which covers medical, any remaining allotment may be used toward a cafeteria of options ranging from dental, vision, and flexible spending accounts for health and/or childcare.
 After 90 days employees are automatically enrolled in a retirement account and Sierra Community House will match up to 3%.
 Other covered benefits, provided at no cost to the employee, are telehealth for the employee and any immediate family members in the same household, life insurance, and an employee assistance program.
 Sierra Community House is an Equal Opportunity Employer.
 A copy of our policy is available upon request.
-Interviews will take place beginning in the middle of February.
+Interviews will take place beginning the end of October.
 We hope to fill the position as soon as possible.

 A. Minimum of one year experience working with and coordinating volunteers.